111 Eighth Avenue: Opening and early years

+The Port Authority hired Caldwell, Garvan & Bettini in October 1933 to construct a lobby, stair, and foyer for Commerce Hall on the building's second floor.
+Commerce Hall opened on December 8, 1933, with an exhibit of Ford Motor Company vehicles.
 The terminal saw early success in reducing truck traffic to and from the railheads.
 For instance, on May 25, 1936, 250 trucks brought cargo to the building that was consolidated into only 37 trucks to take to the ferry terminals.
-The building was home to offices of the Works Progress Administration during the 1930s, as well as offices of the F. W. Woolworth Company.
-The Commerce Hall hosted the National Business Show for several years in the 1930s.
-The hall was closed in 1938, and the floor was converted to regular commercial use.
+Commerce Hall hosted the National Business Show for several years in the 1930s.
+By February 1938, all of the building's space had been rented, despite the ongoing Great Depression.
+After Commerce Hall was closed in 1938, the floor was converted to regular commercial use.